akash-vn/project0/README.md

 #CS50W 2020 project 0 Search

-This is a recreation of front end for google search
+This is a Design of front-end for Google Search, Google Image Search, and Google Advanced Search.